cindyd97/Data-Analysis-Portfolio-Cindy/README.md

 This is a repository to showcase skills and share projects in Data Analytics / Data Science related topics.

 ## Portfolio of Projects ##
-This section lists all of my completed data analytics projects.
+This is a list of all of my completed data analytics projects.

 ### Each Git Repo includes the data source as well as project contents (see READMe)
 ## Contents